cs3org/reva/docs/beginner-guide.md

 revad -s quit
 ```

-*This command should be executed under the same user that started nginx.*
+*This command should be executed under the same user that started revad.*

 Changes made in the configuration file will not be applied until the command to reload configuration is sent to revad or it is restarted.
 To reload configuration, execute: